celikdemirrberkay/weather_situation_sensor/README.md

 # Weather Situation Project with Flutter

-University project that measures temperature-humidity information with ESP32 and DHT11 and transfers it to our Flutter application via Bluetooth.![esp32_dh11]
+University project that measures temperature-humidity information with ESP32 and DHT11 and transfers it to our Flutter application via Bluetooth.

 ![esp32_dh11](https://github.com/celikdemirrberkay/weather_situation_sensor/assets/77506090/1d0a4ca4-978b-42df-9d33-cfdf2a117c73)